OpenVoiceOS/ovos-docker/README.md

 podman-compose -f docker-compose.yml -f docker-compose.skills.yml up -d
 ```

-If `ovos_core` container is deleted, the skill will remained available until the `ovos_core` container comes back.
+If the `ovos_core` container is deleted, the skill will remain available until the `ovos_core` container comes back.

 ## TTS (Text-to-Speech) and STT (Speech-to-Text)